 The symptoms of Type 1 diabetes develop quickly over a period of three or four weeks.
-You should visit your doctor is you experience any of the symptoms mentioned above
+You should visit your doctor if you experience any of the symptoms mentioned above.

 If you are diagnosed with Type 1 diabetes you will need regular insulin injections throughout your life in order to keep your glucose levels normal.
 When you are first diagnosed you will be taught how to do this and how to match the amount of insulin with the types of food you eat and the amount of exercise you do.